 In short, no. And that’s good news for lots of folks, because AMEX small business cards will NOT hurt your chances of being approved for Chase cards.

 I’ll show you how you might qualify for an American Express small business card.

 American Express Small Business

-American Express has a number of great small business cards, like The Enhanced Business Platinum® Card from American Express OPEN, The Business Gold Rewards Card from American Express OPEN, Gold Delta SkyMiles® Business Credit Card from American Express, and Platinum Delta SkyMiles® Business Credit Card from American Express.
+American Express has a number of great small business cards, like The Business Platinum® Card from American Express OPEN, The Business Gold Rewards Card from American Express OPEN, Gold Delta SkyMiles® Business Credit Card from American Express, and Platinum Delta SkyMiles® Business Credit Card from American Express.

 And because of Chase’s stricter approval rules, many readers are even more interested in AMEX business cards because they do NOT show up on your personal credit report.
 And therefore do NOT count against Chase’s 5/24 rule.

 To qualify as a small business, you must be for-profit.
 And often times AMEX will approve folks who haven’t yet earned anything with their business.

 Just remember, American Express only allows folks to get the sign-up bonus ONCE per person, per lifetime on ALL their cards.